spine-tools/SpineOpt.jl/docs/src/mathematical_formulation/objective_function.md

-Things that need revising in the documentation

--	Could we maybe some examples of operating costs (I don’t really know what can be added other than fuel and VOM costs).
-Or is this meant to be used for emission costs for instance?

-- Also for the objective penalties some examples could be nice.

--	I think we need to explain a bit better the structure of the renewable curtailment cost?
-I assume the first term in the subtraction reflects the installed capacity times the capacity factor at a particular timestep, but I am not sure.
-Also what is the meaning of and t_short t_long here?

 # Objective function

 The objective function of SpineOpt expresses the minimization of the total system costs associated with maintaining and operating the considered energy system.